Bachelor of Science in Psychology

 If you are uncertain about your eligibility, you can email your unofficial transcripts to the School of Undergraduate Studies for an unofficial transcript evaluation at jjohnson1@ciis.edu.

-Letter of Recommendation: One letter of recommendation from someone who can speak to your academic abilities or preparedness (preferred), or your work/professional experience.
+Letter of Recommendation (if GPA is below 2.0): One letter of recommendation from someone who can speak to your academic abilities or preparedness (preferred), or your work/professional experience.
 The letter should not be from a close friend, family member, or therapist.

 FAQ